MICLab-Unicamp/medseg/README.md

 ## Running

-To run, just call coedet in a terminal.
+To run, just call it in a terminal.

     medseg